 Ambler Equitable Distribution Lawyers

-Experienced Equitable Distribution Attorneys Provide Vigorous Representation to Ambler Clients for Division of Assets During Divorce
+Experienced Equitable Distribution Attorneys in Ambler Provide Vigorous Representation to Clients for Division of Assets During Divorce

 Under Pennsylvania law, when a married couple divorces, the court divides most or all the marital assets and liabilities in a process known as equitable distribution.
 Equitable distribution only requires a division that is “fair”; the division does not have to be “equal”.
 In an ideal scenario, a divorcing couple would reach a settlement as to how marital assets and liabilities are to be divided.
 However, in many divorce cases, especially after a long marriage, the couple is unable to agree and instead engages in disputes over how to divide marital assets and liabilities.

 The effective Ambler, PA equitable distribution attorneys of Rubin, Glickman, Steinberg & Gifford know how difficult dividing you and your spouse’s hard-earned assets can be.
-Our lawyers will engage in the accounting of your marital assets and liabilities and ensure that your rights are protected and that we achieve your goals for equitable distribution.
+Our equitable distribution lawyers in Ambler will engage in the accounting of your marital assets and liabilities and ensure that your rights are protected and that we achieve your goals for equitable distribution.

 Explaining Equitable Distribution in Ambler, PA